-If you find yourself in need of the services of a 3PL (third party logistics) company, you will find yourself in a confusing land of charges, fees, and cost calculations.
+If you find yourself in need of the services of a 3PL (third party logistics) company, you will find yourself in a confusing land of fulfillment service charges, fees, and cost calculations.
 It can become even worse when special fulfillment services and large inventories are involved.
-Understanding your options and your exact needs is key to making better choices, and a knowledgeable shipping consulting company can help you understand the 3PL cost structure and sort through these options.
+As a service provider, Understanding your options and your exact needs is key to making better choices, and a knowledgeable shipping consulting company can help you understand the 3PL cost structure and sort through these options.
 Making the best choices as early as you can in the outsourcing of your order fulfillment is the key to saving on your total 3pl fees.

 Step 1: Receiving